-Gather information, use past experience and good practice, to identify range, scope and potential content of the SCI to seek out how we can best achieve our aims for community involvement.
+Building upon the previous SCI (2007), gather information, use past experience and good practice, to identify range, scope and potential content of the amended SCI to seek out how we can best achieve our aims for community involvement.

 14. Stage 2 Production and Consultation (spring/summer 2019):